StrikeCast

 Thunderstorm season near Cincinnati

-Cincinnati sits in Ohio, which averages about 40 thunderstorm days a year — roughly 1.6× the US average of 25.
+Lightning near Cincinnati follows Ohio's pattern of about 40 thunderstorm days a year, roughly 1.6× the national average of 25.
 Lightning near Cincinnati is most frequent May–August.

 State-level NOAA climatology; a city-specific thunderstorm-day normal isn’t published for every station.